dreamento/dreamento/README.md

 Please note that this program is provided with no warranty of any kind.

 ## Citation
+For any use of Dreamento please cite:

 *Jafarzadeh Esfahani, M., Daraie, A. H., Weber, F. D., & Dresler, M. (2022).
 Dreamento: an open-source dream engineering toolbox for sleep EEG wearables. arXiv e-prints, arXiv-2207. https://doi.org/10.48550/arXiv.2207.03977*

+If you intend to cite to the validity of DreamentoScorer in particular, please cite:
+Jafarzadeh Esfahani, M., D. Weber, F., Boon, M., Anthes, S., Almazova, T., van Hal, M., ... & Dresler, M. (2023).
+Validation of the sleep EEG headband ZMax. bioRxiv, 2023-08. https://doi.org/10.1101/2023.08.18.553744

 **CopyRight (2021 - 23): Mahdad Jafarzadeh Esfahani, Amir Hossein Daraie**